 What’s the Difference Between PIM vs. PAM?

-Privileged Access Management (PAM) and Privileged Identity Management (PIM) are both essential components of an organisation’s security strategy, but their focus and functionality differ.
+Privileged access management (PAM) and privileged identity management (PIM) are both essential components of an organisation’s security strategy.
+However, their focus and functionality differ.

-In summary, PAM focuses on managing and controlling access to sensitive data and resources, while PIM focuses on managing and securing privileged identities.
-PAM and PIM are essential components of an organisation’s security strategy, and combining both provides comprehensive protection against privileged access risks.
+In summary, PAM focuses on managing and controlling access to sensitive data and resources.
+And PIM focuses on managing and securing privileged identities.
+PAM and PIM are essential components of an organisation’s security strategy.
+When you combine both solutions, you can get more comprehensive protection against privileged access risks.

 How to Implement PAM Solutions?

-- Understand the PAM landscape: Before implementing a PAM solution, understand the organisation’s privileged accounts and the access requirements for each account.
+- Understand the PAM landscape.
+Before implementing a PAM solution, first understand the organisation’s privileged accounts and systems and the access requirements for each account.

-- Implement just-in-time access: Some situations call for an escalation in privileges for a user just to complete a task or project.
-In this case, grant the user access for a restricted period and then remove it and ensure the user no longer has access.
+- Implement just-in-time access.
+Some situations call for an escalation in privileges for a user just to complete a specific task or project.
+In this case, grant the user access for a restricted period and then remove it to ensure the user no longer has access.

-- Establish effective life cycle processes: Establish effective life cycle processes to ensure that all privileged access account changes are known and properly track every privileged account and what it can access.
+- Establish effective life cycle processes.
+Establish effective life cycle processes to ensure that all privileged access account changes are known.
+Make sure to track every privileged account and what it can access.

-- Audit the PAM system: Regularly audit the PAM system to ensure that the system is functioning correctly and enforce access control policies.
+- Audit the PAM system.
+Regularly audit the PAM system to ensure that the system is functioning correctly and enforcing access control policies.

-- Communicate and control quality: Communication is key to the success of a PAM solution.
+- Communicate and control quality.
+Communication is key to the success of a PAM solution.
 Organisations should communicate with stakeholders about the importance and benefits of PAM.
-Additionally, organisations should control the quality of the PAM system and ensure that IT general controls are executed with precision.

-- Evaluate compliance: Organisations should evaluate compliance with the company’s security policies and ensure the PAM solution meets regulatory requirements.
+- Evaluate compliance.
+Organisations should audit compliance with the company’s security policies and ensure the PAM solution meets regulatory requirements.

-Note that implementing a PAM solution is not a one-time event but a continuous process that requires ongoing monitoring and maintenance.
+Keep in mind that implementing a PAM solution is not a one-time event.
+Rather, it’s a continuous process that requires ongoing monitoring and maintenance.